-An evaluation of the potential for plant production worker exposure to this dust demonstrates that the risk to these workers is below the $10^{-4}$ risk level.
-However, the risk evaluation found that utility workers operating in close proximity to the overhead structures may receive an exposure exceeding the CERCLA risk range due to the contaminated surfaces.
+The survey of the Spectrulite Consortium, Inc. facility in Madison, Illinois, conducted in June, July, and November of 1998, identified residual uranium contamination in dust on overhead structures near the extrusion press.
+An evaluation of the potential for plant production worker exposure to this dust demonstrates that the risk to these workers is below the 10-4 risk level.
+However, the risk evaluation found that utility workers operating in close proximity to the overhead structures may receive an exposure exceeding CERCLA criteria due to the contaminated surfaces.